 Filament Tolerance is arguably the most important quality to look for when choosing a plastic supplier.

-With 3D printers precision is everything.
+Filament precision is everything when making a quality 3D print.
 A printer with a good extruder can produce high quality prints over a wide range of plastics.
 What a printer cannot do, is account for changes in filament diameter.
 The finest calibration and most carefully crafted printing profile means nothing when your extruder pulls in filament that is slightly thicker or thinner than expected.
 The surface quality of your print suffers, extruders jam, and prints can fail.

 When examining the quality of filament there are two things to look for; the Precision of the Diameter to which the plastic is extruded and the roundness of the filament.
 You should find filament that is both consistently round and consistent in its diameter along the length of the spool.

 Filament is visibly poor.

 The out of round filament (shown first) is 3mm Natural PLA Filament we obtained as a sample while searching for suppliers.
 It was known the plastic was intended for 3d printing and that high tolerances were required; we were assured it was adequate...
 It was not.
 The filament is visibly poor in quality, with wide ranging diameters and a cross-section far from circular.
 Attempting to print with this filament (we did) will bring about heart ache and pain.
 Calibration is a nightmare, and printing from an extruder that uses a Delrin plunger (All Makerbot's Extruders and the Ultimaker use these) caused stalls and jams galore.

 The second image is how 3d printer filament is supposed to be (A sampe of our own Precision 3D Filament).
 It is also 3mm Natural PLA but plastic has been extruded with very tight tolerances.
 It is very round, with little to no measurable deviation in diameter.
 Printing with this filament will produce superior prints and print smoothly through miles of plastic.